zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-These two equations may be combined, and the Laplace operator and the gradient may be [interchanged](https://en.wikipedia.org/wiki/Vector_calculus_identities#Third_derivatives):
+These two equations may be combined, and the Laplace operator and the gradient -- [interchanged](https://en.wikipedia.org/wiki/Vector_calculus_identities#Third_derivatives):

 $$ \tag{17.5}
 \begin{aligned}